carolcal/42_printf/README.md

 - **`ft_printf(const char *str, ...)`**:
   - The core function of this project, `ft_printf` receives the string and the variables.
   - Initializes `va_list args` using `va_start` function.
-  - Loops throw the string printing each char or and calling `ft_verify` function when char is `%`
+  - Loops throw the string printing each char or and calling `ft_verify` function when char is `%`.
   - Returns the number of printed characters

 - **`ft_verify`**:
-  - Verify if the next character is in the list of convertions calling the respective function responsible to convert its argument.
+  - Verify if the next character is in the list of convertions and calling the respective function responsible to convert and print its argument.
 The va_list type makes sure that the program will always call for the next argument on the list.
+  - Receives from each function the number of printed chars and returns it to the main function.

 ### Utility Functions